artainmo/web-development/backend/NestJS/README.md

 * multiple middleware can be specified: `consumer.apply(cors(), helmet(), logger)`
 * Middleware for the whole application is also possible with .use()

-## database integration with TypeORM
+## Database integration with TypeORM

 ### TypeORM
 Object–relational mapping (ORM) in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 This creates, in effect, a "virtual object database" that can be used from within the programming language.